brndnmtthws/mother-of-dragons/README.md

 # 🐲👸🔥🐉 Mother of Dragons 🐲👸🔥🐉
 *Be smart.
 Be mother.
 Be Mother of Dragons.*

-DragonMint T1 or B29 management tool based on [dragon-rest](https://github.com/brndnmtthws/dragon-rest)
+DragonMint T1/B29/B52 management tool based on [dragon-rest](https://github.com/brndnmtthws/dragon-rest)

 ![Mom with dragons](/mom.gif?raw=true)